TO BE PUBLISHED March 2020

 - Strengthening global coordination to tackle AMR;

-- Improving the prevention and control of infections;
+- Improving the prevention and control of infections, and assessing the public health benefits of tackling AMR;

-- Ensuring appropriate prescribing - improving diagnostics, engaging with clinicians and managing patient expectations; and
+- Appropriate prescribing and reducing healthcare-associated infections - improving diagnostics, managing patient expectations, and engaging with clinicians, vets, and farmers; and

 - Next steps for meeting the goals of the UK AMR strategy.